 The best small business accounting software lets you tackle every aspect of keeping financial records.
-You can quickly and easily keep track of all costs, monitor profit and loss as well as building up a bigger picture of your finances.
+You can quickly and easily keep track of all costs, monitor profit and loss as well as creating that “Big picture” of your finances.

 Having the right package is essential if you're trying to run your own small business, and by arming yourself with one of the best accounting bundles you'll be in a much better position to take on your finances.

-While there are some very good paid-for accounting programs around, there are also a strong number of free accounting software solutions currently available, as well as bookkeeping software.
+While there are some very good paid-for accounting programs around, keep in mind that there are also a strong number of free accounting software solutions currently available, as well as bookkeeping software options.
 While some of these are simply free tiers for paid software, others are freeware programs you can download and use without charge to help with budgeting (opens in new tab).
-There are also time management apps (opens in new tab) that can integrate for consultants or freelancers who need to charge by hour.
+There are also time management apps (opens in new tab) that can integrate for use by consultants or freelancers who have a need to charge by the hour.

-This can be very helpful for start-ups who want to keep their accounts organized without committing to a solution, while also reducing initial costs.
-Other businesses might simply prefer them because they often allow for a greater control of your data, by running on your own machines rather than on third-party clouds.
+These no cost options can be very helpful for start-ups who want to keep their accounts organized without committing to a solution, while also reducing initial costs.
+Other businesses might simply prefer them because they often allow for a greater control of your data, by running locally on your own machines- rather than on third-party clouds.

 The best accounting solution will also integrate with any ecommerce software (opens in new tab) you're running, regardless of the theme installed.